Tyler Perry: Film

 Perry took over the role of James Patterson's Alex Cross from Morgan Freeman for a new film in the series, titled Alex Cross.
 The film which opened on October 19, 2012, was panned by critics and audiences, with Rotten Tomatoes scores of 11% & 47% positive respectively, and became a box office bomb.
 His performance gained the attention of director David Fincher, who subsequently cast Perry in his 2014 thriller Gone Girl, co-starring with Ben Affleck, Rosamund Pike, and Neil Patrick Harris.

 Perry released his thirteenth film, Temptation: Confessions of a Marriage Counselor (based on his 2008 play of the same name) on March 29, 2013.
 The film stars Lance Gross, Jurnee Smollett, Brandy Norwood, Robbie Jones, Vanessa L. Williams, and Kim Kardashian.
 He produced Tyler Perry Presents Peeples, released on May 10, 2013.
 He returned to the big screen with A Madea Christmas, released on December 13, 2013.
 Perry directed the film The Single Moms Club, which opened on March 14, 2014.
 His first animated movie Madea's Tough Love was released on DVD January 20, 2015.
 In 2016, Perry played scientist Baxter Stockman in Teenage Mutant Ninja Turtles: Out of the Shadows.

 In mid-January 2016, Perry started filming his seventeenth film, and ninth within the Madea franchise, Boo!
 A Madea Halloween.
 The film was released on October 21, 2016.
 A sequel, Boo 2!
 A Madea Halloween, was released in October 2017.
-Perry, alongside Oprah Winfrey, lent his voice in his first computer-animated film, called The Star, which is based on the Nativity of Jesus.
+Perry, alongside Oprah Winfrey, lent his voice in his first animated film, called The Star, which is based on the Nativity of Jesus.
 Developed by Sony Pictures Animation, the film was released on November 17, 2017.